Socially Fair Reinforcement Learning: Axiomatic Analysis

 \section{Axiomatic Analysis}

 We investigate which of the above axioms are satisfied by different fairness measures.
 First, we show that even though the axioms appear basic, not all of them are satisfied by the fairness measures considered previously in the literature.
 In fact, we can show that minimum welfare violates PO and IIAN, whereas the measure generalized Gini welfare ($\GGW$) violates IIAN under any choice of weight vector $w$.
+On the other hand, we show that $\NW$ satisfies all four axioms.
+The main difference with $\GGW$, and $\MW$ is the satisfaction of axiom IIA.
+The proofs of these results are rather tedious, and they are provided in the appendix.
+Next state our first main result and show that up to a transformation by a monotonically increasing function, $\NW$ is the unique fairness measure that satisfies all four axioms.